3 Fundamental Communication Tips for Salespeople

 It’s all in our non-verbal behavior, our tone, rhythm, and pausing.
 Let’s just review some speaking tips to be the most persuasive person possible.

-Tone
+1. Tone

 No matter how enthusiastic you claim to be about a product or service, your tone will say a lot more about how you actually feel.
 Smile when you speak.
 It changes your tone and has a subliminal effect on the listener.
 A grin is contagious, and when it spreads to your listener, they’ll be much more receptive to what you have to say.

-Rhythm
+2. Rhythm

 Don’t be monotone when you speak and make sure to diversify the sonics of your voice.
-Sometimes speak slow and quietly, other times speak quick and passionately.
+Sometimes speak slow and quietly, other times speak quickly and passionately.
 When you create these peaks and valleys in your pitch, you prospect will be far more engaged.
 If you sound like Ben Stein, you’ll put them to sleep.
 Use inflection at crucial parts to make sure selling points stick.

-Pausing
+3. Pausing

 The sound of silence can be just as powerful as the sound of music.
 Composers know this and so should salespeople.
 Most of the time you have to stay talkative to advance the dialogue, but don’t be afraid to use the power of quiet to drive home a point and create emphasis.

-It might seem awkward and difficult to focus on these three elements while trying to deliver a comprehensive pitch, potentially stretching your brain a bit thin.
+It might initially seem awkward and difficult to focus on these three elements while trying to deliver a comprehensive pitch, potentially stretching your brain a bit thin.
 Be conscious of them, and slowly you can workshop your talking points to be persuasive enough to sell to anyone.